Aliases for BRD8 Gene

 GeneCards Summary for BRD8 Gene

 BRD8 (Bromodomain Containing 8) is a Protein Coding gene.
-Among its related pathways are Endocytosis and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and thyroid hormone receptor activity.
+Among its related pathways are Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and thyroid hormone receptor activity.

 UniProtKB/Swiss-Prot for BRD8 Gene